-- Improve your ability to communicate your science to a variety of audiences including colleagues from different fields, lay audiences, and the media.
+Improve your ability to communicate your science to a variety of audiences including colleagues from different fields, lay audiences, and the media.

-- Network with UK-CARES faculty and community partners, leading to potential opportunities for funding through the UK-CARES Pilot Program.
+Connect with UK-CARES faculty and community partners, leading to potential opportunities for funding through the UK-CARES Pilot Program.

 This year-long program is designed to provide faculty with skills training for communicating science to a broader audience, leading to an enhanced capability for outreach and success in research, teaching, and service.
 Faculty at both UK and at other Kentucky colleges, universities, vocational/trade schools or high schools with interest in environmental health science and education in Appalachia are eligible to apply.

-Participants will develop their own goals for the training and will be expected to attend all meetings and complete assignments for individual feedback.
+Faculty participants will develop their own goals for the training and will be expected to attend all meetings and complete assignments for individual feedback.
 Individual coaching sessions are also offered.

 Each Fellows cohort is limited to 10 faculty members or educators per year.
-Recruiting of the third cohort will begin in April 2020.

 We invite you to nominate an interested faculty member from any UK unit or any other educational institution (university, community and technical college, or public school) serving the Big Sandy, Kentucky River, or Cumberland Valley area of southeastern Kentucky.
-Applicants with interest in environmental health science are preferred.
+Applicants with an interest in environmental health science are preferred.
 Interested applicants are also encouraged to self-nominate or to ask a mentor or administrator to make the nomination.
-First-round nominations are due no later than May 10, 2020.
+First-round nominations are due no later than May 11, 2020.

-For questions, please contact Kathy Rademacher via email firstname.lastname@example.org or 859-323-8539.
+For questions, please contact Kelly Kennoy via email firstname.lastname@example.org or 859-323-4587.